feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     X_tr.head()

-Note how multiple lag features were created for each of the numerical variables and added at the back of the dataframe.
+Note how multiple lag features were created for each of the numerical variables and added at the right side of the dataframe.

 .. code:: python